-6.3 The lowest emission and vibration technique should always be used on-site unless it is impractical e.g. diamond-blade cutting, fibreglass not asphalting of flat surfaces and stationary jaw crushing not jack hammering of concrete.
+6.3 The lowest emission and vibration technique should always be used on-site unless it is impractical e.g. diamond-blade cutting, membranes or fibreglass not asphalting of flat surfaces and stationary jaw crushing not jack hammering of concrete.

 6.4 The use of electric power from the grid for all works on-site, including demolition, must be considered with the electricity provider during the design stage of the development and addressed in the Construction Management Plan in order to minimise local emissions and noise and vibration.
 The developer must demonstrate that contact has been made and reasonable notice given to the electricity provider to support this requirement.

 6.5 Regular monitoring of hourly mean PM2.5 and PM10 concentrations and noise on site boundaries may be required for medium and larger developments if sensitive receptors could be affected.
 In such cases, the contractor should either undertake this activity themselves or link it in with wider monitoring being undertaken by WCC.
 Noise monitoring should be included in any Section 61 Noise Application for medium or major developments.
 Developers should make this information available on their website for the development.